 How to maintain Cat Stairs & Steps

-Cat stairs and steps can make it easier for your feline friend to access higher areas like windows, cat trees, and furniture.
-However, it’s important to properly maintain these products to ensure your cat’s safety and keep them in good condition.
-Here are some tips for maintaining cat stairs and steps:Clean Regularly
+Cat stairs and steps can be a very helpful way to allow your feline friend to access higher areas like windows, beds, and cat trees.
+However, it’s important to keep these stairs and steps in good condition for your cat’s safety.
+Here are some tips for proper maintenance:Inspect Regularly

 Dog Stairs for Small Dogs: Pawtners 4 Steps 16″ Tall Dog Ramp for Bed, Foam Pet Stairs for Large Cat and Medium Dogs, Dog Steps for Dogs to Get on Bed for Couch Sofa Bed Grey